siddharth952/Drawingapp/README.md

 # Drawingapp
-Simple Drawing app for the iOS
+Simple Drawing app for the iOS.

 ![](Demo.gif)